-Under the Construction (Design and Management) Regulations 2015 the Principal Designer (PD) must be a Designer, but not necessarily the lead designer, architect or project Manager as the PD role is focused upon health and safety, not aesthetics, programme or budget.
+Under the Construction (Design and Management) Regulations 2015 the Principal Designer (PD) must be a Designer, but not necessarily the lead designer, architect or Project Manager because the PD role is focused upon health and safety, not aesthetics, programme or budget.
 Clarification from the HSE states that the PD need not carry out design on the project [because their CDM duties are confined to health and safety management].

-The PD duty holder must possess the skills, knowledge, experience and organisational capability related to health and safety in construction which the Regulations demand.
+The PD duty holder must possess the skills, knowledge, experience and organisational capability (SKATE) related to health and safety in construction which the Regulations demand.

 Keelagher Okey Klein Principal Designers